 The Parent Club management committee is responsible for ensuring the charity is run properly and that our projects deliver the outcomes we aim for.
 All our policies (including Safeguarding, Diversity and Health & Safety) and role descriptions for project staff are reviewed at least once per year.
 The committee of 6 includes four trustees.

-Chris has worked for over fifteen years in areas of high social deprivation as a specialist teacher supporting children and young people with social, emotional and behavioural difficulties and has worked in various management roles within mainstream and special provision, working closely with a wide range of public, private and third sector organisations.
+Chris has worked for over twenty years in areas of high social deprivation, initially as a specialist teacher supporting children and young people with social, emotional and behavioural difficulties and then in various management roles within education and third sector organisations.

 Chris read English at UCL before undertaking a PGCE at the Institute of Education and has an MA in Policy Studies from the Institute of Education, in which he focussed on systemic approaches to reducing social exclusion.
 He is particularly interested in community psychology and early intervention.